opendatahub-io/data-science-pipelines-operator/tests/README.md

 # DSP Integration tests

-For the modular AIPipelines controller's ownership boundary, lifecycle tests, upgrade/downgrade tests, and CI commands, see [AIPipelines module testing](aipipelines/README.md).
+For the modular AIPipelines controller's ownership boundary, lifecycle tests, and CI commands, see [AIPipelines module testing](aipipelines/README.md).
 The legacy DSPA suite and the module suite have separate Make targets; their fixtures and command-line options differ.